GenericConfluent/GenericConfluent.github.io/content/blog/blender-portal.md

 1. Portal Transform: Thinking about what going from one portal to another means.
 1. Portal Shading: What the transform means for rays.
 2. Geometry Teleportation: What the transform means for geometry.

+And finally before we talk about portals I should define that the front of a portal is the side whose normal points up and the back of a portal is the side that points down when rotation is zeroed.

 # Portal Transform
 {{ img(id="/blog/blender-portal/portal-ray-connect.gif") }}